-- b.
-If an Agency works with Intended Parents contributing genetic material who have HIPAA-protected health conditions (e.g., HIV+, Hepatitis, sexually transmitted diseases), the Agency must disclose such conditions to a Surrogate, with written permission of the Intended Parents, prior to Matching. - c.
+- have HIPAA-protected health conditions (e.g., HIV+, Hepatitis, sexually transmitted diseases), the Agency must disclose such conditions to a Surrogate, with written permission of the Intended Parents, prior to Matching. - c.
 An Agency shall require Surrogate and any live-in partners to undergo a mental health evaluation.